Princess Alexandra Hospital, Brisbane: Centres

 The P.A.
 Hospital Foundation is located at the Princess Alexandra Hospital.
 The foundation raises money for medical research on the P.A.
 Hospital campus.
 In April 2008, the Diamantina Institute for Cancer, Immunology and Metabolic Medicine was opened at the hospital.
 In July 2011, the Diamantina Health Partners, Queensland's first academic health science centre, was opened.
 The Diamantina Health Partners head office is located within the Translational Research Institute on the P.A.
 Hospital campus.
 In mid-2014, the Diamantina Health Partners joined with the Mayne Health Science Alliance and Children's Health Queensland to form the Brisbane Diamantina Health Partners Academic Health Science System, also housed within the Translational Research Institute on the Princess Alexandra Hospital campus.

 The hospital is the state centre of excellence for renal transplant, liver transplant, trauma surgery and spinal injuries.

 Transport

-The PA Hospital can be accessed by the dedicated PA Hospital busway station, the Dutton Park Railway Station and by buses on Ipswich Road or Cornwall Street.
+The PA Hospital can be accessed by the dedicated PA Hospital busway station, the Buranda busway station, the Dutton Park Railway Station and by buses on Ipswich Road or Cornwall Street.
 A taxi rank is also located on Ipswich Road.
 In March 2008 a new 1400 bay car park was opened to service visitors and staff parking needs.